neliusdelange/semaphore-key/README.md

     simple_logger::init_with_level(log::Level::Info).unwrap();

     //Spawn 3 tasks in parallel.
-    //The method "do_work" only allows 1 thread access at a time
-    //for a specific key.
+    //The method "do_work" only allows 1 thread access at a time for a specific key.

-    //Tasks one and two are using the same key, "foo",
-    //and will execute one after another,
+    //Tasks one and two are using the same key, "foo", and will execute one after another,
-    //while task three is using key a different key, "bar",
-    //and will execute simultaneously with task one.
+    //while task three is using key a different key, "bar", and will execute simultaneously with task one.

     let join_handle_one = tokio::spawn(async {
         do_work("foo").await;